pedroblandim/RaspBot/README.md

 # RaspBot
-A bot that send RPi's OS infos via Telegram.
+A bot made with Python that sends RPi's OS infos via Telegram.